 - how to draw er diagram#spf=1

-- stages of er diagram dbms
+- discuss the step of designing the er diagram

 - how to draw an ER diagram